JakeSESaunders/in-between/README.md

-# ark-ub
+# in-between
 ## A server for UB Funkeys
 ### Created by Jake Saunders
 ### Licence: MIT?

-This server emulates the functionality of Arkadium's ArkONE server used to provide online functionality for the game UB Funkeys.
+> If it's not here, and it's not there, then obviously it must be in between!

+This utility emulates the UB Funkeys server, allowing for usage of all online features, including chat, multiplayer games, crib sharing and funkey trunk.

 ### Requirements
 Python 3.x